pauliacomi/pyGAPS/docs/manual/dataparsing.rst

     - A json string or file.
     - Parsing an excel file of a standard format.
     - Parsing a csv file of a standard format.
-    - From an sqlite database: pyGAPS contains functionality to store and retreive constructed isotherms in a sqlite database.
+    - From an sqlite database: pyGAPS contains functionality to store and retrieve constructed isotherms in a sqlite database.

 .. _parsing-manual-sqlite: